edysfy/Group_website/process/uxDesign.md

 <a name="summary"></a>
 ## Summary of Design Heuristics used

-* ***Matched the system and the real world:***  We made sure that the UX was easy for the user to comprehend.
-Ie displaying text, in place of an integer, for the mood.
-Also, by not using any error codes on the UI, we converted these errors so they are human readable.
+* ***Matched the system and the real world:***  We made sure that the UX was easy for the user to comprehend, e,g displaying text, in place of an integer, for the mood.
+Also, we did not use error codes in the UI; we converted these errors so they are human readable.
-* ***Error Prevention:*** <br> We sent errors back to the user on the forms to ensure incompatible/null data wasn't submitted.
+* ***Error Prevention:*** <br> We sent errors back to the user on the forms to ensure incompatible/null data was not submitted.
 Also, we sent errors when the username and password values in the registration forms were invalid.
-* ***Help users recognize, diagnose, and recover from errors:*** <br> We made sure to not use any error codes on the UI, we converted these errors to readable descriptive sentences.
+* ***Help users recognise, diagnose, and recover from errors:*** <br> We made sure to not use any error codes on the UI, we converted these errors to readable descriptive sentences.
-* ***Recognition rather than recall:*** <br> We ensured the user could recognize features in the UI instead of having to recall them from previous use.
-Like the welcome text on the welcome pop-up, and using text for the top navbar.
+* ***Recognition rather than recall:*** <br> We ensured the user could recognise features in the UI instead of having to recall them from previous use.
+E.g. the welcome text on the welcome pop-up, and using text for the top navbar.
 * ***Aesthetic and minimalist design:*** <br> We wanted to keep the user interface clean to contemplate the design heuristic above.
 We only added features that the users suggested and nothing more.
-Also taking inspiration from Apple Inc.
 * ***Help and documentation:*** <br> We made sure we provided the user help and guidance while using the UI.
 We included the 'About' page and the 'welcome' pop-up.

 <a name="remarks"></a>
 ## Final Remarks Regarding UX

 Our three characters served as both inspiration and guidance for the initial key features of our application.
 User feedback proved to highlight useful features that certainly contributed to an improved user experience.
-It should be noted. however, that not all feedback was acted on.
-The reason for this was not because we disagreed, but because it was far beyond the scope of our project at this current time (MENTION THAT WE WILL TALK ABOUT THIS MORE IN PROJECT EXTENSION IDEAS PART).
+It should be noted, however, that not all feedback was acted on.
+The reason for this was not because we disagreed, but because it was far beyond the scope of our project at this current time; this is discussed further in our evaluation.
 Nevertheless, feedback of this nature sometimes inspired us to implement a user's idea slightly differently to what was intended.
 We will finish this section with an example of this.
 See below for a user's suggestion:

 <p align="center">
 <img src="supporting_images/therapist_feedback.png" width="700">